raeudigerRaeffi/generalizedReedSolomon/README.md

 This special code can be sped up by a factor of p, since the code can be parallelized over p components, as well as allows to construct codes of arbitrary length as long as n%p == 0 is fulfilled.
 Whereas the standard Reed Solomon code imposes n= q^m -1.

 ## Documentation
+n = k + r
+k = message symbols sent
+r = number of parity symbols
+p = speed up factor

+Currently the code can also handle codes where n %p != 0 however only if r is still divisble by p.
 ```
 class Generalized_Reed_Solomon(
 field_size:int, #q characterisitc of the field